PayThePizzo/Predictive-Analysis-Notes/Theory/5 - CPI.md

 <p style="color:red">Beware that any conversion from categorical variables to numerical values, can be misleading when used for certain arithmetic operations.</p>

-## Dummy Variables
+## 1 - First Approach: Dummy Variables and Binary Encoding
 > A dummy variable (or indicator) is a numerical variable that is used in a regression analysis to code for a binary numerical variable

 It is exactly what we call a binary variable.

-Let's update the model:
+Let's update the model and perform a binary encoding:

 $$Y = \beta_{0} + \beta_{1}x_{1} + \beta_{2}x_{2} + \varepsilon$$
 * Y remains the same but,